Aliases for ABCC9 Gene

 GeneCards Summary for ABCC9 Gene

 ABCC9 (ATP-Binding Cassette, Sub-Family C (CFTR/MRP), Member 9) is a Protein Coding gene.
-Diseases associated with ABCC9 include atrial fibrillation, familial, 12 and hypertrichotic osteochondrodysplasia.
+Diseases associated with ABCC9 include cardiomyopathy, dilated, 1o and atrial fibrillation, familial, 12.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Transmission across Chemical Synapses.
 GO annotations related to this gene include transporter activity and potassium channel activity.
 An important paralog of this gene is ABCC5.

 UniProtKB/Swiss-Prot for ABCC9 Gene